wso2/docs-is/en/docs/learn/forced-password-reset.md

 3. Start the Identity Server and log in to the management console with admin credentials.

-4. Create a new user with the username "tom" and update his user profile with a valid email address and other information.
+4. Create a new user with the username "Alex" and update the user profile with a valid email address and other information.
 5. Create a new role called "test role" with login permissions and assign it to the new user, "tom".